ros2/ros2_documentation/source/Tutorials/Advanced/Create-An-Rqtbag-Plugin.rst

 ``TopicMessageView`` is itself an extension of a ``QObject``.
 There's lots of things you could do with this using all the might and power of Qt.
-This is not a python Qt tutorial sadly.
+This is not a python Qt tutorial sadly, `though there are many available online <https://doc.qt.io/qtforpython-6/examples/example_widgets_painting_basicdrawing.html>`_.
 So we're going to just add a simple QWidget and draw on it.
 First, add the following imports: